trokas/ai_primer/_sources/README.md

 - Reinforcement learning
     - TD (Temporal Difference) - one of the core principle in reinforcement learning.
 We will apply it to play tic-tac-toe.

-After these chapters complementary material regarding new advanves of deep learning will be presented (for example: LSTM’s, Transformers, DQN, ...), but it will not be mandatory.
-If you are interested in some topic, feel free to make a suggestion.
 Also we will cover following toolset, which hopefully will be useful for your future projects:

 - [numpy](https://numpy.org/doc/stable/user/quickstart.html) (mainly in SVD and FCN lectures) - will help us store vectors, matrices and perform operations on them.